tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 </script>
 {% endhighlight %}

-With this async loading method in place, I was able to see a start render and visually complete time closer to that of my "pre-monitoring" scores.
-The async loading methods helps to avoid the observer effect wherein the process of measuring causes a change to the phenomena you are measuring.
+With this async loading method in place, I was able to see a better start render and visually complete time, although, I still could not get it close to the times I saw prior to setting up the monitoring.
+This is something I want to improve.

 ## Installing Boomcatch